 Overall, increased global temperatures will disrupt almost the entire biosphere.

-Most creatures have evolved over the course of millions of years to become adapted to their respective environment.
+Most creatures have over the course of millions of years to become adapted to their respective environment.

 The force of evolution is usually extremely gradual, whereas global climate change, by definition, is not.

 If living things cannot “keep up” with these environmental changes, we may see the loss of a great deal of organisms, many of which we rely on for food or medical purposes.